sparkfun/SparkFun_RTK_Firmware_Uploader/README.md

 * Unzip the release file - *RTKUploader.zip*
 * This results in the application executable, *RTKUploader.exe*
 * Double-click *RTKUploader.exe* to start the application
+* The executable isn't signed, so you will see a *Windows protected your PC* warning
+* Click *More info* and *Run anyway* to run the executable

 ### macOS
 * Download the [github release](https://github.com/sparkfun/SparkFun_RTK_Firmware_Uploader/releases) file - *RTKUploader.dmg*